-September is actually a financial mayhem month for those with kids going to school.
-I am sure one year September will not be like this, and I may even miss it, but not this year.
+September is a financial mayhem month for those with kids going to school.
+I am sure September will not be like this one year, and I may even miss it, but not this year.

 Wake Me Up When September Ends